bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 Having extensive documentation is key.
 But there are more ways to encourage your users to grab the latest build without fear and deploy your code early!
 One way of doing it is [building a docker image on each merge to master](https://github.com/thanos-io/thanos/blob/master/.circleci/config.yml#L59)
-(e.g. with tag `master-<date>-<sha>`).
+(e.g. with tag `master-<date>-<sha>`).  had this one in mind: https://ctr.run/

 ### Admit your mistakes and fix them.

 We all make mistakes.
-Maintainers do them as well e.g. with the project's design decisions.
+Maintainers do them as well e.g. with project's design decisions.
 Always be open for improvements, even if it means saying sorry, and **removing a powerful feature** that is causing problems and confusion.
 For example [we decided to remove gossip functionality to simplify Thanos.](https://thanos.io/proposals/201809_gossip-removal.md/)

-Another example or our initial mistake was pushing our docker images as `latest` tag. [**Never use or push `latest` tag**](https://vsupalov.com/docker-latest-tag/).
+Another example for one of our initial mistakes was pushing our docker images as `latest` tag. [**Never use or push the `latest` tag**](https://vsupalov.com/docker-latest-tag/).
 Period.
 It's confusing and magic.
 Avoid magic.

 **Overall**: be open to changes, even though it means to admit that you were wrong.
 That is fine because you learned!

 ## 5. Want more help?
 Give back, help others.

-There is an old Chinese saying: `The rose's in her hand, the flavor in mine` (I learned this thanks to a Chinese contributor ♥️).
+There is an old Chinese saying: `The rose's in their hand, the flavor in mine` (I learned this thanks to a Chinese contributor ♥️).
-This is again, in my opinion very important and maybe surprising truth: **How to build community?
+This is again, in my opinion, a very important and maybe surprising truth: **How to build community?
 By helping the community out!**

 You can't be selfish.
 You created and maintain the open source project in the first place, so you are already helping out the people.
 But at some point, you feel stressed, exhausted, alone or helpless.
 This is where the community helps enormously.
-You want more users, because (tiny) percentage of those users actually will give back and help out.
+You want more users, because a (tiny) percentage of those users actually will give back and help out.
 Some of them will become maintainers next to you **or even friends.**

 So how to achieve that?
 Just ask around, say that you need help?
 Well not really...

-### Contribute; Reuse.
+### Contribute.
+Reuse.

 The answer is easy: help others.
-Instead of building a project from the scratch out of nowhere **build it on the shoulders of giants**.
+Instead of building a project from scratch out of nowhere **build it on the shoulders of giants**.
 First of all, make sure someone needs it except you.
-Thanks to extending the project, you already have data.
+Thanks to extending another project, you already have data about the main pain points.
 Secondly, you have a helpful community to start with.
 Thirdly, you can (and you probably should) reuse some pieces of the code from your "mother" project.

 Reuse has many potential advantages:

 * You [LEARN!](https://twitter.com/bwplotka/status/1216693249055887360)
-* You immediately hook into the ecosystem (e.g. by sharing API).
+* You immediately hook into the ecosystem (e.g. by sharing an API).
 This means you can reuse the same integrations and tools!
 * Multiple parties are maintaining the same components.
-The piece of code has more users, thus it is more tested and mature.
+A reused piece of code has more users, thus it is more tested and mature.
 Your project is then safer as a result.
 * You help multiple projects, so you will get help from them if needed! (e.g. review something on your project, help with design questions, etc.)

-This is what I and [Fabian](https://github.com/fabxc) did with [Thanos](https://thanos.io/) project: we reused exactly the same storage format as Prometheus, as well as many other components that we directly import from Prometheus codebase.
+This is what I and [Fabian](https://github.com/fabxc) did with the [Thanos](https://thanos.io/) project: we reused exactly the same storage format as Prometheus, as well as many other components that we directly import from the Prometheus codebase.
 At some point, because I was maintaining those dependencies as they were critical to the Thanos project, I became the maintainer of Prometheus itself! (: In the end, I am helping with much more than just parts that Thanos relates to.
 **I give out more because, in my opinion, kindness always returns in double!**

-### Mentor; Enable others.
+### Mentor.
+Enable others.

-Every one needs experienced, motivated and highly skilled people to work with.
+Everyone needs experienced, motivated and highly skilled people to work with.
 People don't get born like this.
 In open source you meet a variety of contributors.
-Sometimes it will be crazy-ass ex-Googler, ex-Uber who wants to help and gives you some amazing ideas, but sometimes, you will work with people who just started their journey with programming, distributed systems or infrastructure.
+Sometimes it will be bad-ass ex-Googler, ex-Uber who wants to help and gives you some amazing ideas, but sometimes, you will work with people who just started their journey with programming, distributed systems or infrastructure.

-There will be moments where you would do a change 10x times faster than getting back-and-forth on the same PR with the newbie.
-You will get angry that you are gaining almost nothing and instead you are free mentor; Git, Linux, Bash, English teacher or Security, Kubernetes guide.
+There will be moments where you would do a change 10x faster than getting back-and-forth on the same PR with the newbie.
+You will get angry that you are gaining almost nothing and instead you are a free mentor; a Git, Linux, Bash, English teacher or a Security, Kubernetes guide.

-**But don't be frustrated, because you actually gain something: Potentially skilled contributor, a happy human that is very likely to start amazing contributions and becomes another maintainer someday!**
+**But don't be frustrated, because you actually gain something: Potentially skilled contributor, a happy human that is very likely to start amazing contributions and to become another maintainer someday!**

 So... be patient and enable others if you can.
 Additionally, be proactive and participate in programs like [Community Bridge](https://communitybridge.org/) or [Google Summer of Code](https://summerofcode.withgoogle.com/).
 These allow students to quickly ramp up into your project (and get paid on the way).
-This is especially amazing as it allows minorities to be mentored and helped by maintainers and maybe someday improve the diversity of your project's team or at your work.
+This is especially amazing as it allows underrepresented groups to be mentored and helped by maintainers and maybe someday improve the diversity of your project's team or at your work.

 ### State project expectations from the beginning.

-One way to avoid later frustration stress or just fuss is to make sure the project **has explicitly stated the goals.**
+One way to avoid later frustration stress or just fuss is to make sure the project **has explicitly stated its goals.**
 Tell users what to expect from the project.
 E.g. Prometheus and Thanos are not designed to handle events.
 That's why it will be never optimized for high cardinality data.